Accessible Web Content and Digital Documents Checklist

 Overview

-All electronic documents and web content must adhere to the Web Content Accessibility Guidelines (WCAG) 2.1 AA standards.
+All electronic documents and web content should adhere to the Web Content Accessibility Guidelines WCAG 2.1 AA standards.
+Meeting accessibility standards means everyone can access and use our content.

 Environment